-What goes in sweet potato hash?
+What goes in sweet potato hash

 It’s pretty straightforward, and if you’re someone who cooks a lot, you likely don’t need a recipe for this and can wing it.
 That being said, there are some people out there who need a recipe, and this is for you!

-How do you cook a sweet potato hash?
+How to cook a sweet potato hash

 I had a friend ask me for breakfast ideas that didn’t include eggs.
 I make this sweet potato hash on the regular, and use it as a base with a number of variations.
 It’s super easy, and only requires one pan, which is awesome.